anjalilg/Java-Is-All-You-Need/README.md

 ## Running The Project

-To run the project just download the file JavaIsAllYouNeed zip file Use a bash terminal (I made this project on archlinux so I just used the linux terminal), and enter into the root directory of the project file
+1. To run the project just download the file JavaIsAllYouNeed.zip
+2. Use a bash terminal (I made this project on archlinux so I just used the linux terminal), and enter into the root directory of the project file
-Run the command ./main
+3. Run the command `./main`

+Running ./main automatically builds the project then gives you a visually usable CLI to train and test the model.

 ### Training
 So there are multiple degrees of training depending on which file you select to train from the data file.
 The TinyTest train would estimatingly run for 5 minutes, MediumTest could run for estimatingly an hour.

+There is a third degree of training called FullTest.
+To use it:
+1. You must download the file from the following link (https://www.kaggle.com/datasets/ltcmdrdata/plain-text-wikipedia-202011), just press the big 'Download' button then 'Download dataset as zip (8 GB)'
-However, to run the FullTest, you must download the FullTest file from this repo, and place it into the /data directory in the root project file.
-The FullTest data was sourced from multiple wikipedia pages, and will give the most accurate testing responses.
-I must warn though that the FullTest data is well over 20 gigabytes, and can estimatingly run for multiple training hours.
-The large file size is the reason why I decided to include it seperatley and optionally from the root project file.
+2. Place it into the /data directory in the root project file.

+The FullTest data was sourced from this multiple wikipedia files and converted into JSON files.
+The FullTest will give the most accurate generative responses during testing.
+FullTest can estimatingly run for multiple training hours.
+The large file size + long training hours is the reason why I decided to include it seperatley and optionally from the root project file.

+But really, you can use any JSON formatted corpus to train the model on.

-The training weights are automatically saved and updated in the root project file every time you run an epoch.
+**Note:** The training weights are automatically saved and updated in the root project file every time you run an epoch.

 ### Testing